marigold-dev/training-dapp-1/README.md

   }
 ```

-On the return 'html templating' section, add this after the display of the user balance div, add this :
+On the return 'html templating' section, add this after the display of the user balance div `I am {userAddress} with {userBalance} mutez`, add this :

 ```html
 <br />